eduardovra/eduardovra.github.io/_drafts/writing-a-python-web-server-from-scratch-part-2-websocket.markdown

 The first time `receive()` is called by the application, a `"websocket.connect"` event is returned to denote the beginning of the handshake process.
 At this point, the app can either accept or deny the connection by sending a `"websocket.accept"` or `"websocket.close"` event, respectively.

 Once the upgrade is accepted and the handshake process is finished, both parties will start exchanging messages in the new binary frame format.
-These frames can carry control or data messages, and in the case of data messages, the format can be either text or binary.
+These frames can carry control or data messages, and in the case of data messages, the payload's format can be either text or binary.

 #### Frame header parsing